-In the 30+ years since Norway opened, several new nations have been rumored, or even officially announced, for the World Showcase including Brazil and the Soviet Union (Russia).
+In the 30+ years since Norway opened, several new nations have been rumored, or even officially announced, for the World Showcase.

-However, none of these new countries have been added as of January 2021.
+However, none of these new countries have come to fruition.
 This lack of new blood has left World Showcase, as fun as it is, feeling a bit stagnant.
 All hope is not lost however, as there are still approximately 4-6 available expansion pads left, simply waiting for new countries to join EPCOT’s league of nations.

 Which of these World Showcase mistakes do you think was the most egregious?
 Are there any massive ones we missed in your opinion?
 Let us know in the comment below.